Ficool

 Before she could reply, the sound of heavy footsteps echoed across the marble floor.

 "Good, Walt.
 Ensure your journey is without trouble.
-Hinomoto is a vital ally.
+Hinomoto remains one of our most vital allies.
 I want you to deliver this letter to their king."

 The king reached into his robes, producing a sealed scroll.
 The faint crack of wax echoed as he held it out.

-"This letter carries an important message for King Haruto Yoshimura."
+"This letter bears an important message for King Haruto Yoshimura," Edlen said.

 "I shall carry out your will, Your Majesty."

-"Rhea, would you like to visit Hinomoto?
-Princess Yuna Yoshimura has invited you.
-She is about your age, and I believe the two of you will get along well.
-This will be a fine chance to learn from one another."
+"would you like to visit Hinomoto as well?
+Princess Yuna Yoshimura has sent an invitation for you.
+She is close to your age, and I believe the two of you will get along well.
+This will be an excellent chance to learn from one another."

 Rhea's eyes lit up, her voice bursting with excitement.